cristiprg/wavegan-fork/README.md

 5. If you would like to use another dataset, please follow the Donahue's instructions below to create build the datasets in the .tfrecord format.
 It is a good practice to create one set of multiple shards for _train_, one for _valid_ and one for _test_.
 Check the `--name` parameter.

+For experimenting with WaveGAN, the procedures are the same, expect the moments file is not necessary anymore and GAN_TYPE is now `wavegan` instead of `specgan`.

 Below this row is the original content of Donahue's wavegan repo.

 # WaveGAN